26nguyej/jacobnguyen16/_posts/2026-02-04-daily-journal.md

 One of the main challenges that I faced early on was getting the hang of the complex and intricate pipeline processes involved with the extraction.
 It was especially difficult to understand the actions of the Python scripts and certain terminal actions when using Claude Code, and I had to repeatedly ask Claude to explain to me what it was doing.
 Moreover, in the early stages of the process, before we made improvements, Gemini's extraction of the page numbers and name counts was inaccurate or skewed, which I had to remedy by manually going through the pdf and visually checking each metadata point.
 A challenge that went on throughout the process is that even though we got 90-96% accuracy on the extractions, those few data points and names would be either extracted incorrectly or the spellings were inconsistent throughout parts of the yearbook.
 This made it difficult to match certain students in the person records with sports and activities in the matching pipeline.
 Moreover, there is no fix for the case where certain coaches who were not a part of the official school faculty are not in the personnel records.

 # Daily Journal

+### March 6, 2026
+Today I presented the extraction pipeline to my classmates, detailing each step and answering questions when asked.

+### March 5, 2026
+Today I listened to my classmates presentations, evaluating them on numerous categories and waited for my turn to present.

 ### March 4, 2026
 Started the CLS1993 yearbook extraction pipeline.
 Downloaded the final PDF (297 pages, with printed pages 11 and 13 missing), copied it into the project, and ran CP1 (page classification), which completed with no LOW confidence pages — 280 HIGH, 17 MEDIUM across all 297 pages.
 The YAML config was auto-generated and reviewed: fixed the teacher prefix (TCH → TEA), added the late arrivals page (PDF p.287)